 Applications may be accepted as long as room for new students exists.
-However, students are strongly urged to apply by April 1 for the following Fall or October 1 for the following Spring, in order to allow time for Computer Access Student Phone Entry System (CASPER) deadlines.
-All prospective graduate students, including CSUS graduates, must file the following with the Graduate Center:
+However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring, in order to allow time for Computer Access to Student Personal and Enrollment Records (CASPER) deadlines.
+All prospective graduate students, including CSUS graduates, must file the following with the Office of Graduate Studies:

-- an application for admission, available in the Graduate Center (River Front Center 215) or in the Civil Engineering Department; and - two sets of official transcripts from all colleges and universities attended, other than CSUS.
+- an online application for admission; and - two sets of official transcripts from all colleges and universities attended, other than CSUS.